Kerrykogei24/K-PIZZA-WORLD/README.md

 ## HOW TO USE

-- Visit the website at
+- Visit the website at https://github.com/Kerrykogei24/K-PIZZA-WORLD
+- this will take you to K_PIZZA WORLD HOME PAGE.
+- place order then will also deliver for you if you what to.
+- click ORDER and your are ready to enjoy delicious pizza with your farmily

 ## Technologies Used